-- Trust's Indemnified Parties from and against all liabilities, penalties, losses, expenses, claims, damages, demands, causes of action, judgments or costs, including, without limitation, reasonable attorneys' fees, arising from or in any way connected with or incident to (1) injury to or the death of any person, or physical damage to any property, resulting from any act, omission, condition, or other matter related to or occurring on or about the Property, regardless of cause, except to the extent caused solely by the negligence or willful misconduct of Trust's Indemnified Parties; (2) the obligations specified in Section 11 of this Easement; and (3) title defects (to the extent not covered by any title insurance held by Trust). - and its directors, officers, employees, agents, attorneys, and contractors and the heirs, personal representatives, successors and assigns of each of them from and against all liabilities, penalties, losses, expenses, claims, damages, demands, causes of action, judgments or costs, including, without limitation, reasonable attorneys' fees, arising from or in any way connected with or incident to injury to or the death of any person, or physical damage to any property, resulting from any act, omission, condition, or {00268803.DOCX.} other matter related to or occurring on or about the Property caused solely by the negligence or willful misconduct of Trust's Indemnified Parties.
+- Trust's Indemnified Parties from and against all liabilities, penalties, losses, expenses, claims, damages, demands, causes of action, judgments or costs, including, without limitation, reasonable attorneys' fees, arising from or in any way connected with or incident to (1) injury to or the death of any person, or physical damage to any property, resulting from any act, omission, condition, or other matter related to or occurring on or about the Property, regardless of cause, except to the extent caused solely by the negligence or willful misconduct of Trust's Indemnified Parties; (2) the obligations specified in Section 11 of this Easement; and (3) title defects (to the extent not covered by any title insurance held by Trust). - 13.2 Trust's Indemnity.
+Trust shall hold harmless, indemnify, and defend the Tribe and its directors, officers, employees, agents, attorneys, and contractors and the heirs, personal representatives, successors and assigns of each of them from and against all liabilities, penalties, losses, expenses, claims, damages, demands, causes of action, judgments or costs, including, without limitation, reasonable attorneys' fees, arising from or in any way connected with or incident to injury to or the death of any person, or physical damage to any property, resulting from any act, omission, condition, or other matter related to or occurring on or about the Property caused solely by the negligence or willful misconduct of Trust's Indemnified Parties.